-In order to appropriately motivate and reward our executive officers, and to further align pay and company performance, we have established an annual bonus program that provides for annual cash bonuses that are awarded based upon the achievement of annual Company and individual performance goals.
-In 2014, the Company performance goals included operational goals related to management of costs and continued development of new insurance written, all considered risk appropriate and important to our success as an organization.
-These goals were developed by the executive management team and approved by the Compensation Committee of the Board during 2014.
-There is no specific weight given to any one performance goal, and our Compensation Committee has broad discretion and the flexibility to consider any or all of the performance goals as it determines appropriate throughout the year in reaching its final conclusion with respect to individual achievement under the annual bonus plan.
-The Compensation Committee approved a corporate performance factor relating to the annual bonus plan for 2014 of 100% of target.
-Additionally, individual performance factors for each named executive officer other than our chief executive officer were proposed to the Compensation Committee by our chief executive officer and approved by the Compensation Committee.
-Our chief executive officer's bonus payment was determined in the sole discretion of the Compensation Committee, after consideration of the Company's performance and in consultation with Semler Brossy.
-After evaluating the Company's and each named executive officer's performance, the Compensation Committee used its discretion to approve payment of bonuses to our named executive officers, with individual performance factors of 100% and 110% being determined for Mr. Sherwood and Ms. Merkle, respectively.
+In order to appropriately motivate and reward our employees, including our named executive officers, and to further align pay and company performance, we have established an annual bonus program that provides for cash bonuses that are awarded based upon the achievement of annual Company and individual performance goals.
+In 2015, the Company performance goals included operational goals related to continued development of new insurance written and management of costs.
+Each goal is meant to support and align with the Company's short- and long-term strategic objectives and to ensure an appropriate level of competitiveness within the marketplace, without encouraging unnecessary or excessive risk taking.
+These goals were developed by the executive management team and approved by the Compensation Committee of the Board during 2015.
+Individual performance factors for each named executive officer other than our CEO were proposed to the Compensation Committee by our CEO and approved by the Compensation Committee.
+Our CEO's bonus payment is determined solely by the Compensation Committee, after consideration of the Company's performance and in consultation with Semler Brossy.
+Our Compensation Committee has broad discretion and the flexibility to consider any or all of the performance goals and the weightings thereof, as it determines appropriate throughout the year in reaching its final conclusion with respect to individual achievement and awards for all named executive officers under the annual bonus plan.
+After evaluating the Company's and each named executive officer's individual performance, the Compensation Committee used its discretion to approve payment of bonuses to our named executive officers, with awards ranging from 168% to 187% of target for the named executive officers.

-Outstanding Equity Awards at 2014 Fiscal Year-End
+Outstanding Equity Awards at 2015 Fiscal Year-End

-The following table provides information regarding outstanding equity interests held by each of our named executive officers as of December 31, 2014:
+The following table provides information regarding outstanding equity interests held by each of our named executive officers as of December 31, 2015: